the-turing-way/the-turing-way/book/website/reproducible-research/open/open-access.md

   <p><a href="https://www.youtube.com/embed/Mycp7SzBWB0">History of  Scientific Publishing - Where do we go from here??</a> from <a href="https://vimeo.com/orcidvideos">ORCID</a> on <a href="https://vimeo.com">Vimeo</a>.</p>
 </div>

+*Slides for this talk can be cited as Victoria Hellon.
+(2022, May 4).
+Scientific Publishing: a brief history and where do we go from here?.
+Zenodo. https://doi.org/10.5281/zenodo.6516871.*
 Traditionally many journals are subscription journals, meaning their content is behind a paywall.
 Universities may have subscriptions to that journal, allowing you to access its content if you are based at a subscribing institution or you may be able to pay a one-off fee to access an individual article.